 The Compensation Committee of the Board of Directors (the "Compensation Committee") is comprised of three directors, namely John Davis (Chairman), Pierre Shoiry and Dennis Wood, each of whom is an "independent" director within the meaning of National Instrument 52-110 Audit Committees.
 The Board of Directors is of view that the Compensation Committee collectively has the knowledge, experience and background to fulfill its mandate, and that each of the members of the Compensation Committee has direct experience relevant to his responsibilities regarding executive compensation.
-In particular, Mr. Shoiry is the President and CEO of Genivar Inc., a company listed on the Toronto Stock Exchange, Mr. Wood has extensive experience with numerous public companies, and Mr. Davis is an experienced senior executive.
+In particular, Mr. Shoiry is the President and CEO of WSP Global Inc., a company listed on the Toronto Stock Exchange, Mr. Wood has extensive experience with numerous public companies, and Mr. Davis is an experienced senior executive.
 These collective skills and extensive experience enable the Compensation Committee to make decision on the suitability of the Corporation's compensation policies and practices.

-The mandate of the Compensation Committee is to periodically (at least twice a year) review and make recommendations to the Board of Directors with respect to the Corporation's compensation and benefit programs for the Named Executive Officers and directors as well as other members of senior management of the Corporation, including base salaries, bonuses, stock options and restricted share unit ("RSU") grants.
+The mandate of the Compensation Committee is to periodically (at least twice a year) review and make recommendations to the Board of Directors with respect to the Corporation's compensation and benefit programs for the Named Executive Officers and directors as well as other members of senior management of the Corporation, including base salaries, bonuses, stock options (or stock appreciation rights ("SAR") in the case of foreign directors and officers) and restricted share unit ("RSU") grants.
 In the assessment of the annual compensation of the Named Executive Officers, the Compensation Committee consults with senior management to develop, recommend and implement compensation philosophy and policy.
 The Compensation Committee also takes into consideration the competitiveness of the compensation packages offered to the Named Executive Officers.
 Compensation decisions are usually made in the first quarter of a fiscal year, in respect of the performance achieved in the prior fiscal year.